Boosting resilience to modern-day threats - what is it worth?

 Economists at the RAND Corporation, a global think tank, have spent the past year working out how to demonstrate the social, environmental and economic impact of building resilience.

-The result, published on Wednesday, is the Resilience Dividend Valuation Model, a first step towards measuring the outcomes of programmes that assist people and places to survive, adapt and grow in the face of globalisation, urbanisation, climate change and other modern-day challenges.
+The result, published on Wednesday, is the Resilience Dividend Valuation Model, a first step towards measuring the outcomes of programs that assist people and places to survive, adapt and grow in the face of globalisation, urbanizations, climate change and other modern-day challenges.

 “What we have set out to do is to really try to make the business case for resilience investment,” said Sundaa Bridgett-Jones, senior associate director at The Rockefeller Foundation, which published the model with RAND Corporation.